 If the court denies your petition, you can file a motion for the court to reconsider its decision.

 When the court grants your petition and sets your record of conviction aside, the information on your record will be changed.
-It will no longer show your conviction.
-Instead, it will show that the court set the conviction aside, and the charges and conviction against you were dismissed.
+It will no longer show just a “conviction”.
+Instead, it will show that the court “set the conviction aside”.
 Your civil rights will also be restored.
-This means that you will be able to serve on a jury and possess a firearm.
+This means that you will be able to serve on a jury and, in certain situations, possess a firearm.
 Many people choose to explain on their applications that the court has set their convictions aside since the employers will be able to see the information if they conduct criminal background checks.

-Having the ability to say that you do not have any convictions can help you to overcome the obstacles that you face when you are looking for a new job or are applying for an apartment.
+Having the ability to say that a prior conviction was “set aside” can help you to overcome the obstacles that you face when you are looking for a new job or are applying for an apartment.
 It might also help you if you are applying for educational loans to attend college.

 After the court sets your conviction aside, it can still be used to count as a prior conviction if you have a future case against you.
 The Department of Public Safety can also consider the conviction when it conducts fingerprint checks, and law enforcement agencies will not be required to remove the information from their own internal records.
 The Department of Public Safety will add a note to your record but will not remove the information about the conviction.